In a nutshell

 The course teaches students how to develop, facilitate and monitor all aspects of case management, and how to build an effective working relationship with their clients.

 The counselling course is designed for any number of professionals, from individuals wishing to make a career change into counselling, to professionals looking to advance their skillset and acquire formal credentials in the area.

 Available 100% online this course provides a comprehensive program of study, ideal for those looking for a practical, entry-level education.

-The course’s inclusion of a structured workplace learning component also means students will have the chance to gain valuable industry experience and work with a range of diverse clients.
+The course’s inclusion of a minimum of 160 workplace learning component means students will have the chance to gain valuable industry experience and work with a range of diverse clients.

 - Have successfully completed English at Year 12 level; OR

 - Have successfully completed a nationally recognised qualification at certificate III level or above; OR

 - Have at least three years' experience in a role that requires written communication and documentation.

 - You will need access to a reliable computer and an internet connections, as well as basic computer skills.

 In this counselling course, the units of competency you may study include: